WJSoftware/wj-config/README.md

 Starting with v2, it is possible to conditionally include data sources at runtime.
 Tracing also adds the `_qualifiedDs` property to the resulting configuration object.
-It consists of an array of `IDataSourceInfo` objects of all data sources that qualified (its conditional function returned `true`).
+It consists of an array of `IDataSourceInfo` objects of all data sources that qualified (its conditional function returned `true`), or that had no conditional attached to them.
 Only the data sources in this array will have contributed to the final shape of the configuration object.

 ## Advantages of v2.0.0